Ruth Cohn: Theme-Centered Interaction

 There were two aspects that led to the creation of TCI: Firstly, "the couch was too small"!
 The couch of psychoanalysis was only for one person at a time.
 Should it not be possible to serve the progress of humanism in marriage, in school, in politics, in the working life by means of psychology, psychotherapy and pedagogics?
 The couch was too small: the group was needed.

 Secondly, Ruth Cohn was dissatisfied with her finding that therapeutical groups were so full of human encounters and experiences, whereas the life in class rooms was so academic, so abstract.
 It should be possible to form and lead learning and work groups in such a way that there would be some activation by lively dialogue, some self-determination, some personal engagement.
 The answer was TCI.

 At the beginning of 1960s Ruth Cohn worked in commercial enterprises using TCI for the first time.
 From 1965 to 1966, she was trained in gestalt therapy by Fritz Perls.
 She founded the Workshop Institute for Living Learning (WILL) 1966 in New York and in 1972 in Switzerland, an institute for training and research in theme-centered interaction.

 Later years

-After having been invited to European congresses many times, she finally closed her private practice in the USA, and in 1974, she returned to Europe and went to live in Hasliberg-Goldern (Switzerland) where she consulted for the Ecole d'Humanité until 1998.
+After having been invited to European congresses many times, she finally closed her private practice in the US, and in 1974, she returned to Europe and went to live in Hasliberg-Goldern (Switzerland) where she consulted for the Ecole d'Humanité until 1998.
 She also opened a private practice and worked as a TCI teacher.
 From 1994 on, she lived on the Hasliberg only in the summer months, but otherwise with her friend and WILL graduate, Helga Hermann, in Düsseldorf (Germany).
 She died in Düsseldorf.